sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-exercises.md

 ## Introduction

 Welcome to the hands-on part of archiving data using tar or dmftar in combination with the Data Archive of SURFsara.
-After finishing the module, you will have learned how to use the archiving tools to archive your data.
+After finishing the module, you will have learned how to use the archiving tools to archive your data efficiently.

 The module consists of two parts: